Summer Camp for Middle School Girls!!!!

 On Facebook!

-I have two groups on Facebook, open to anyone.
-"Triathletes Who Smilepace" is actually a bit of a misnomer, as its members include triathletes, runners, hikers, yogis, and anyone who wishes to be any of the above.
+I have two groups on Facebook, open to anyone. "smilepacers worldwide," whose members include triathletes, runners, hikers, yogis, and anyone who wishes to be any of the above.
 I send out daily or almost daily messages to inspire members to stay conscious of their attitude in training, racing, working & living.
-"No Mommy Pills Here" is a group for inspired moms or those seeking inspiration.
+"Inspired and inspiring mommies" is a group for inspired moms or those seeking inspiration.
 Our society is obsessed with quick fixes and the purpose of this group is to inspire its members to live an inspired life through a positive, compassionate and passionate approach to life.
-(If you are on anti-depressants but recognize that medication alone is not the solution, please check us out!)